-"It’s Time We Define Limits of Sedition" To Protect Media Freedom: SC
+“It’s Time We Define Limits of Sedition” To Protect Media Freedom: SC

-The Supreme Court on Monday took note of the arbitrary use of sedition laws against media organizations, and urged to define a framework that protects media freedom instead of “muzzling” it.
+The Supreme Court on Monday took note of the arbitrary use of sedition laws against media organizations, and pushed to define a framework that protects media freedom instead of “muzzling” it.

 The bench, comprising Justices D.Y.
 Chandrachud, L. Nageshwar Rao, and S. Ravindra Bhat, was responding to a petition filed by two Telugu news channels.
 The Andhra Pradesh police had lodged FIRs under Indian Penal Code Sections 124 A (sedition), 153A (promotion of communal hatred), and 505 (statements conducing to public mischief) against the channels for airing a politician’s interview, according to LiveLaw.